 Stay occupied, both physically and socially.
 Studies show that physical activities, a healthy diet, and social engagements can improve cognitive functioning and decrease the risk of dementia.

 Taking care of your brain health allows you to do more in caregiving.
-Helping Hands Health Care has well-trained caregivers who are equipped to provide the best home care service provider in Hawaii
+Helping Hands Hale has well-trained caregivers who are equipped to provide the best home care service provider in Hawaii